Q & As

 How do I find out if grading in my community is being performed legally?

 For large-scale grading projects, call the Engineering and Capital Projects Field Engineering Division at (858) 627-3200.
 For residential projects, call the Development Services Department at (619) 446-5000.
 Staff can check to see if there's a valid permit.
-If there is not a valid permit, call the Neighborhood Code Compliance Department at (619) 236-5500.
+If there is not a valid permit, call the Code Enforcement Division at (619) 236-5500.